pcrespan/pcrespan/README.md

 # Pedro Crespan

 ### About me
-Information systems student at UNESP, currently studying about Machine Learning and LLMs.
+Information systems student at UNESP, currently studying about Machine Learning and NLP.

 ### Contact me